dgrabo/agroavenija/README.md

  -->

 3. **Run the Applicaiton**
-   To run the application, ensure that you have an emulator running or a device connected.
+   Before running the application, ensure you have Flutter installed and either an emulator running or a device connected.
-   If you are running it in VSCode, in bottom right corner of VSCode select the emulator for running the app.
+   If you are using VSCode, you can select the emulator from the bottom right corner of the IDE.
-   After loading the emulator, position yourself in main.dart and press F5 to run the app on emulator.
+   Position yourself in the `main.dart` file and press `F5` to start the app on the emulator.
-   You can also run the app by typing `flutter run` command in your terminal.
+   Alternatively, you can run the application from the terminal:
+   `flutter run`

 # Troubleshooting